Armatiek/mim-serialization-api-4-java/README.md

 TODO: add text about reference indexing

-TODO: add text how to use the extended classes

 ## Saving a MIM model
 A MIM model can be saved (or "marshalled", "serialized") using the `save` methods of `MimModel`: